dropdog/docs/docs/theming.md

 ## Theming and Styling
 --------------------------

-Please read all the file and not individual sections.
-It was written like this for purpose.

 The basic intention of the theme is to provide a **minimal design** with **great UX**.

 We follow the **desktop first** design.
 That means that we design for desktop but with mobile in mind and not the opposite.